drshahizan/special-topic-data-engineering/materials/notes/mod6.md

 Since 2016, automated feature engineering is also used in different machine learning software that helps in automatically extracting features from raw data.
 Feature engineering in ML contains mainly four processes: Feature Creation, Transformations, Feature Extraction, and Feature Selection.

+## Processes in Feature Engineering
+1. Feature Creation: Feature creation is finding the most useful variables to be used in a predictive model.
+The process is subjective, and it requires human creativity and intervention.
+The new features are created by mixing existing features using addition, subtraction, and ration, and these new features have great flexibility.

+2. Transformations: The transformation step of feature engineering involves adjusting the predictor variable to improve the accuracy and performance of the model.
+For example, it ensures that the model is flexible to take input of the variety of data; it ensures that all the variables are on the same scale, making the model easier to understand.
+It improves the model's accuracy and ensures that all the features are within the acceptable range to avoid any computational error.

+3. Feature Extraction: Feature extraction is an automated feature engineering process that generates new variables by extracting them from the raw data.
+The main aim of this step is to reduce the volume of data so that it can be easily used and managed for data modelling.
+Feature extraction methods include cluster analysis, text analytics, edge detection algorithms, and principal components analysis (PCA).

+4. Feature Selection: While developing the machine learning model, only a few variables in the dataset are useful for building the model, and the rest features are either redundant or irrelevant.
+If we input the dataset with all these redundant and irrelevant features, it may negatively impact and reduce the overall performance and accuracy of the model.
+Hence it is very important to identify and select the most appropriate features from the data and remove the irrelevant or less important features, which is done with the help of feature selection in machine learning.
+"Feature selection is a way of selecting the subset of the most relevant features from the original features set by removing the redundant, irrelevant, or noisy features."

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.